-Many modern drugs are made from plants.
+Manufacturers make many drugs from plants.
 But herbalists don’t extract plant substances in the way the drug industry does.
 Herbalists believe that the remedy works due to the delicate chemical balance of the whole plant, or mixtures of plants, and the effects are not just due to one active ingredient.

 The two most common types of herbal medicine used in the UK are Western and Chinese herbal medicine.
 Less common types include Tibetan or Ayurvedic medicine (Indian).

 Western herbal medicine

 Western herbal medicine focuses on the whole person rather than their illness.
-So the herbalist looks at your personal health history, family history, diet and lifestyle.
+So, the herbalist looks at your:

-Western herbal therapies are usually made from herbs that grow in Europe and North America but also use herbs from China and India.
+Western herbal therapists usually make medicines from European and North American herbs.
+They also use herbs from China and India.

-Herbalists use remedies made from whole plants or plant parts to help your body heal itself or reduce the side effects of medical treatments.
+Herbalists use remedies made from whole plants or plant parts.
+They believe it helps your body to heal itself or to reduce the side effects of medical treatments.

 Chinese herbal medicine

-Chinese herbal medicine is part of a whole system of medicine called Traditional Chinese Medicine (TCM).
+Chinese herbal medicine is part of a whole system of medicine.
+The system is called Traditional Chinese Medicine (TCM).